MaxShapley: Towards Incentive-compatible Generative Search with Fair Context Attribution: Empirical Evaluation

-\paragraph{Metrics.} To compare cost fairly across LLMs, we primarily evaluate \emph{token consumption}, i.e., the number of input tokens given to $\Phi_A$ during attribution.
-We also evaluate average dollar (USD) cost per attribution, and end-to-end runtime in Figure \ref{fig:model_comparison}.
-We use the following metrics to measure utility---agreement with \emph{FullShapley} and/or ground truth relevance labels: \begin{itemize}[leftmargin=*] \item \textbf{Jaccard@\(K\)} between the ground truth relevance labels for each document (see Datasets below) and the top-$K$ elements of the \name vector.
+\paragraph{Quality Metrics.} These metrics measure the agreement with \emph{FullShapley} and/or groundtruth labels: \begin{itemize}[leftmargin=*] \item \textbf{Jaccard@\(K\)} between the ground truth relevance labels for each document (see Datasets below) and the top-$K$ elements of the \name vector.
 Let $R$ be the ground truth relevant sources for a query (as annotated in a dataset) and let $K=|R|$.
 Let $T=\text{Top}_K(\hat{\boldsymbol{\phi}})$. $\mathrm{Jaccard@}K=\frac{|T\cap R|}{|T\cup R|}$.
-Jaccard@K $\in [0, 1]$ with 1.0 indicating perfect agreement between sets (higher is better). \item \textbf{Kendall's $\tau_b$~\citep{kendall1938new}} between the \name and FullShapley vectors.
+Jaccard@K $\in [0, 1]$ with 1.0 indicating perfect agreement between sets (higher is better). \item \textbf{Kendall’s $\tau_b$~\citep{kendall1938new}} between the \name and FullShapley vectors.
 Ordinal agreement between rankings induced by $\hat{\boldsymbol{\phi}}$ and $\boldsymbol{\phi}^\star$; $\tau_b\in[-1,1]$ with 0.0 indicating no ordinal correlation and 1.0 indicating perfect correlation (higher is better). \end{itemize}